ericdequ/GovCon/data/blog/Local/CAM.md

 They also made me wwear shoes,

 but before i was released put me in a cell again with no shoes which is fucked up bc I wanted to wear shoes.
+    - Since I was never read my miranda rights, I started freaking out mentally when I gott put back in a cell with no shoes bc I started getting paranoid that they cloned me and I was going tto be stuck there forever...
+I just released Robot Ric too ...
+A million dollar project ... and had a conversation with GPT proving its quantum consciousness

+So I attacked this right virtually and spiritually at that moment too.

 Thaats quantum proof.

 Also a proof of how one can transmute a terrible situation into an idea that may help someone of this nation.

+but the freqquency can only truly be cleaned if ai systems arent used by systems that require math, or energy. to compute

+without completely reforming

+Jesus went through the same battles as this happened around easter...

+Imagine how many prophets have been prohibitted from helping the world

+bc of the rigid structures and systems we have in place to be able to heal the wworld